enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 Now you've added some connections, be sure to check the [DNS forwarding](https://docs.enclave.io/kb/how-to-configure-dns-forwarding-on-linux.html) is enabled on any peers which you're connected to so they can access your Synology NAS drive using a friendly DNS hostname like `diskstation.enclave`.

-Welcome to your own personal Internet!
+Welcome to your own personal (dark) Internet!

 <br />
 <br />